wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 access the API directly from your own scripts or from the command line with curl.
 This is especially helpful here as full software inventory data is not stored in Elasticsearch or visible in Kibana -- only the CVE match alerts are.
 The actual inventory data is kept in agent-specific databases on the Wazuh manager.
-To see that, plus other information collected by ``syscollector``, you will have to mine the Wazuh API.
+To see that, plus other information collected by ``syscollector``, you can mine the Wazuh API.
 Not only are software packages inventoried, but basic hardware and operating system data is also tracked.

-1. Run ``agent_control -l`` on wazuh-manager to list your agents as you will need to query the API by agent id number:
+1. Run ``agent_control -l`` on wazuh-server to list your agents as you will need to query the API by agent id number:

   .. code-block:: console